What Forex Traders Can Learn From Betting Games

 Trading With Probabilities Instead of Economics

 The main reason the majority of forex traders lose money when trading is that they typically approach the endeavor using an economic model versus a probability model.
 Since successful gambling has its basis in determining mathematical probabilities — i.e. assessing the odds of winning as accurately as possible and betting accordingly — adopting a probability model for trading currencies makes sense in most cases.
-This is even the case with the best bitcoin casinos.

 For example, many economic factors contribute to the current level of a currency pair’s exchange rate.
 If a forex trader could identify and quantify all of the factors involved, then an accurate prediction of its future exchange rate could be ascertained — in theory anyway.
 This could allow for an economic model to provide accurate exchange rate predictions, although the fact remains that many influencing factors are either unknown or not taken into account when trading currencies, and this contributes to the unpredictability of exchange rate movements.